Loading and storing data

 const { tasks, users, projects, priorities } = getData();

-Loading from local source
+Load from a local source

-Loading data on initialization
+Load data on initialization

 const { ToDo } = todo;